Haider-BA/Palabos_SW/README.txt

-This is the first version.
+This is the original Palabos code of version v1.5r1

-add in master branch
+The home website of Palabos is http://www.palabos.org/

+This is a library under GPLv3 and any later version